✨ Professional Resume Review | Get Yours Today | Certified Experts

 A Web Developer

 Web developers create (and maintain) websites and mobile applications using coding languages.
-Web developers can either be front-end developers, back-end developers, or both (full-stack developer).
+They can be front-end, back-end, or both (full-stack developers).

-Front-end developers create the visuals or front-facing interfaces that users see.
-Back-end developers create the behind-the-scenes mechanics like the database, server, and application.
+Front-end developers create the visuals or front-facing interfaces that users see, while back-end developers create the behind-the-scenes mechanics, such as the database, server, and application.

 Other duties of a web developer include: